 - Butane gas cartridges for use with the camping stove

-- Water for the two hour hike in and out
+- Water for the two hour hike in

-- A sleep bag or linen
+- A sleeping bag, a sleeping bag liner, or linen

 A perfect day hike from DCK Shelter

 There are several ways to go about a day hike due to the numerous trails.
-First, visit Garde's Battery and Garde's Hut Clearing and inspect all the at artefacts – But please do not take!
+First, visit Garde's Battery and Garde's Hut Clearing and inspect all the at artefacts - But please do not take anything!
 Then cross the stream again and head towards the Wine Cellar.
 From there, continue uphill to the Tin Mines where you can see shafts left behind from the late 1800s.
 Continue on to Buttercup Lookout and Mount Spec before walking to Shay's Clearing and dipping your toes into the refreshing waters of Diorite Falls.

 After relaxing and enjoying Diorite Falls all to yourself, some continue to rock hop downstream a couple hundred metres to the northern track and head back to either the shelter or the cars at the dam.

 See also about the walking trails up at Paluma.

 - First aid kit is in the sleeping area under the bunk on the right hand side.